jordaaash/jquery.kern/README.md

 Let's start by doing something about that.

-## I'm 12 and what is this?
+## Clean gloves hide dirty hands

 jquery.kern is a jQuery plugin that traverses the DOM and wraps words and/or letters in semantically classed tags for kerning (and general styling).

-It helps you keep your markup clean while using code like this...
+It helps you keep your markup neat while using code like this...

 ```javascript
 $('h1.draw-me')